Looking for the perfect clothing system

 First impressions really do make a difference.

-I mentioned recently2 that, while packaging doesn’t ‘matter’ in the large scale of things, it certainly impacts on first impressions.
+I mentioned recently ((while unpacking the Vortex Razor AMG)) that, while packaging doesn’t ‘matter’ in the large scale of things, it certainly impacts on first impressions.
 Such was the case again as I received a much-anticipated package from Denmark.

-VRTBR, a Nordic3 design and hunting apparel company, has been on my radar for a few years now.
+VRTBR, a Nordic ((meaning there are people involved from Norway and Denmark and likely other countries in that region)) design and hunting apparel company, has been on my radar for a few years now.
 I originally heard about them through THLR’s (Thomas) Videos and the further through my involvement with Vertebrae, their ‘sister’ company and also spotting some early samples at the Stager Booth at the Sika Show.

 I am going to do a series of articles on the separate parts of the system, and a hunting garment system it most definitely is but thought I would get down some initial thoughts in the meantime.